phyrondev/openimageio/README.md

   the nice caching behavior of ImageCache.
 This is used in commercial renderers and has been used on many large VFX and animated films.

-* `ImageBuf` -- a simple class for storing and manipulating whole images in memory, including a collection of the most useful computations you might want to do involving those images, including many image processing operations.
+* `ImageBuffer` -- a simple class for storing and manipulating whole images in memory, including a collection of the most useful computations you might want to do involving those images, including many image processing operations.